The Rudd Center for Food Policy and Health promotes solutions to food insecurity, poor diet quality, and weight bias through research and policy.

 Why and How We Pursue Our Mission

-At the Rudd Center, we believe that every child, regardless of who they are, where they live, and what they look like, deserves the opportunity to eat healthfully.
+At the Rudd Center, we believe that everyone, regardless of who they are, where they live, and what they look like, deserves the opportunity to eat healthfully.
 This is not the reality today.
 We are committed to interrupting this cycle of inequity by: